ptr727/PlexCleaner/README.md

 E.g. `zh` will match `zh` Chinese, or `zh-Hans` simplified Chinese, or `zh-Hant` for traditional Chinese, and other variants.
 E.g. `zh-Hans` will only match `zh-Hans` simplified Chinese.

+Normalized tags will be expanded for matching.
+E.g. `cmn-Hant` will be expanded to `zh-cmn-Hant` allowing matching with `zh`.

 See the [W3C Language tags in HTML and XML](https://www.w3.org/International/articles/language-tags/) and [BCP47 language subtag lookup](https://r12a.github.io/app-subtags/) for more details.

 ## Usage